explosion/spaCy/website/docs/usage/training.md

 ---

-This guide describes how to train new statistical models for spaCy's part-of-speech tagger, named entity recognizer and dependency parser.
+This guide describes how to train new statistical models for spaCy's part-of-speech tagger, named entity recognizer, dependency parser, text classifier and entity linker.
 Once the model is trained, you can then [save and load](/usage/saving-loading#models) it.

 ## Training basics {#basics}